-Don't Expect Food Brokers and Distributors to Sell For You
+Don't Expect Brokers and Distributors to Sell for You

-When I landed my first food distributor.
-I thought I was golden.
-I thought I'd be in hundreds of stores in just a few months.
-Unfortunately, that wasn't the case.
 Distributors and brokers represent thousands of products.
-They can't possibly single your product out (with certain regional specialty food distributors being an exception).
-That means you've got to be the one pounding the pavement - going into stores to drop samples off and talk to store managers.
-Use your distributor as a way to distribute your product.
+They're not going to single yours out (with certain regional specialty food distributors being an exception).
+You've got to be the one pounding the pavement, visiting stores to drop samples off and talking to store managers.
+Then your distributor will distribute your product.

-Simply dropping off samples and saying a prayer isn't going to get your products on the shelf at the busiest grocery store in town.
-You have to follow up…let's say once per quarter.
-Yes, even if it seems like it's annoying.
-The buyer forgets about you the second your samples leave your hands.
+A single visit won't get your products on the shelf at the busiest store in town.
+You have to follow up about once every quarter.
+Yes, even if you're worried that you're just being annoying.
+The buyer forgot about you the second you left the last time.

 Demos are awesome.
-They get you in front of new customers, and you meet loyal fans (who then give you ways to use your product).
-Plus, you gain brownie points from your buyer for spending an afternoon dishing out samples.
+They get you in front of new customers and you meet loyal fans.
+Plus, you get brownie points from your buyer for spending an afternoon dishing out samples.
 This shows your commitment to the retailer and your desire to push more product.
-Many stores only allow one demo slot per month.
-Take advantage of that and schedule your next demo after you finished your last one.
+Many stores only allow one demo slot per month, so schedule your next demo right after you finished your last one.

-No one likes dusty jars - even if they just made it onto the shelf.
-Dusty jars tell consumers your product is old, close to expiration, and it's not popular.
-Shine your jar tops with a microfiber cloth, straighten your facings, and pull product forward.
+No one buys dusty jars.
+They tell consumers that your product is old, unpopular, and close to its expiration date.
+Shine the jar tops with a microfiber cloth, straighten the facings, and pull the product forward.
 This attention to detail helps you sell more product.
-Plus, going into retailers lets you know if you need to deliver more product.
-That means you'll have clean shelves and fully-stocked product.
-A perfect mix of increased sales of your food products.
+Meanwhile, you'll know when it's time to restock.

 Start Small and Grow

-A lot of food companies want to grow at lightning speed from the beginning.
-I urge you to take it slower.
-Why?
-Because you'll be much more organized.
-You'll have processes figured out and you'll know what works in retail.
-Going from 5 stores to 500 takes time, money, systems, maintenance, and a lot of sweat.
+Everybody wants their product to grow at lightning speed.
+I urge you to take it slow.
+You'll be more organized.
+You'll streamline processes and find out what works in retail.
+Going from five stores to 500 takes time, money, systems, maintenance, and a lot of sweat equity.
 Start small, figure everything out, and then make your move to shelf stardom.